neilalexander/yggmail/README.md

 * Yggmail needs to be running in order to receive inbound emails — it's therefore important to run Yggmail somewhere that will have good uptime;
 * Yggmail tries to guarantee that senders are who they say they are.
 Your `From` address must be your Yggmail address (or at the very least, from your Yggmail domain);
 * You can only email other Yggmail users, not regular email addresses on the public Internet;
-* You may need to configure your client to allow "insecure" or "plaintext" authentication to IMAP/SMTP — this is because we don't support SSL/TLS on the IMAP/SMTP listeners yet.
+* You may need to configure your client to allow "insecure" or "plaintext" authentication to IMAP/SMTP — this is because we don't support SSL/TLS on the IMAP/SMTP listeners yet;
+* Yggmail won't transport mails larger than 1MB right now.

 ## Bugs